Iran targets Israeli bases across Syrian frontier, Israel pounds Syria

 "Air defences confronted tens of Israeli rockets and some of them reached their target and destroyed one of the radar sites," Syrian state news agency SANA reported, citing a military source.
 Another rocket hit an ammunition warehouse, it said.

-Syrian state television was broadcasting footage of its air defences firing, and playing patriotic songs.
+Syrian state television broadcast footage of its air defences firing, and playing patriotic songs.
 Damascus residents described explosions in the sky from air defence systems.

-Israeli media said residents of Metulla, on the Lebanese border, had been instructed to go to bomb shelters.
-There was no official confirmation.

 Lebanon's National News Agency reported Israeli jets circling over Lebanese territory early on Thursday before exiting.